Menu Close

 Home

 I’m a tenured assistant professor in the department of biological psychology at the Vrije University in Amsterdam.
 Here you can find out about my education and work experience, my publications, and my contact.
-As a little bonus, the bottom of the website has my favorite quotes that I’ve been collecting since college.
-Enjoy!

 My scientific and philosophical interests are vast.
 Some of these have aligned well with my academic work – and over time, they’ve shaped each other.